 # Agent Trust Map

-When AI agents interact through MCP tool calls, SolonGate tracks which agent made each call, computes a trust score per agent, and visualizes trust relationships in an interactive graph.
+When AI agents interact through tool calls, SolonGate tracks which agent made each call, computes a trust score per agent, and visualizes trust relationships in an interactive graph.
 Available in the dashboard under Trust Map.

 How It Works